valgaze/publishidea/examples/speedybot-starter/README.md

 However you set up your system, make sure to run `node -v` in your terminal to verify node is correctly installed and you can take advantage of its rich ecoysten

 </details>

+If you see an error that reads somnething like `Forbidden: User has excessive device registrations` you can run `npm run bot:reset`, wait a few minutes and try again